sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 could be specified in a primary (if distributed as an upgrade) or supplemental (if distributed as a patch) CoSWID tag.

-* summary (index 55): A short (one-sentence) description of the software.
+- summary (index 55): A short (one-sentence) description of the software.

-* unspsc-code (index 56): An 8 digit code that provides UNSPSC classification of the software component this SWID tag identifies.
+- unspsc-code (index 56): An 8 digit code that provides UNSPSC classification of the software component this SWID tag identifies.
 For more information see, http://www.unspsc.org/.

-* unspsc-version (index 57): The version of the UNSPSC code used to define the UNSPSC code value.
+- unspsc-version (index 57): The version of the UNSPSC code used to define the UNSPSC code value.
 For more information see, http://www.unspsc.org/.

 ## The Resource Collection Definition

-{: #model-hash-entry}
-### The hash-entry Array
+### The hash-entry Array   {#model-hash-entry}

 CoSWID add explicit support for the representation of hash entries using algorithms that are registered at the Named Information Hash Algorithm Registry via the hash-entry member (label 58).